awsdocs/amazon-route53-docs/doc_source/routing-policy-latency.md

 **Note**
 When a browser or other viewer uses a DNS resolver that supports the edns\-client\-subnet extension of EDNS0, the DNS resolver sends Route 53 a truncated version of the user's IP address\.
 If you configure latency\-based routing, Route 53 considers this value when routing traffic to your resources\.
 For more information, see [How Amazon Route 53 uses EDNS0 to estimate the location of a user](routing-policy-edns0.md)\.

+You can use latency routing policy for records in a private hosted zone\.

 For information about values that you specify when you use the latency routing policy to create records, see the following topics:
 + [Values specific for latency records](resource-record-sets-values-latency.md)
 + [Values specific for latency alias records](resource-record-sets-values-latency-alias.md)